ESCOMP/CTSM/doc/source/index.rst

 Welcome to the CLM documentation
 ==================================

 This document has two major sections.
-NOTE THAT THE USER'S GUIDE CURRENTLY PROVIDES INSTRUCTIONS FOR CLM4.5 AND IS A WORK IN PROGRESS.

 .. toctree::
    :maxdepth: 2